Zanamivir

 • If you already have signs and symptoms of the flu, zanamivir helps to reduce symptoms such as fever, chills, stuffy nose, cough, sore throat, aches and tiredness.
 It shortens the time to recover from the flu by 12 to 24 hours.

-• Zanamivir is best started within an hour or two of the first symptoms of the flu, but it can still be effective after this time, as long as it is started within 48 hours of the first symptoms or within 36 hours for children.
+• Zanamivir is best started within an hour or two of the first symptoms of the flu, but it can still be effective after this time, as long as it's started within 48 hours of the first symptoms or within 36 hours for children.

 To prevent influenza

-• Zanamivir may also be used to prevent the flu in some high-risk people who have been exposed to someone who already has the flu (such as a sick household member) or if there is a flu outbreak in the community.
+• If you’re at high risk of complications from getting the flu, you may be able to take zanamivir to help prevent it.
+For example, if you have come into contact with someone who already has the flu (such as a sick household member) or if there is a flu outbreak in the community.

-• To prevent influenza, zanamivir is best started within 36 hours of coming into contact with someone with the flu.
+• To prevent influenza, it's best to start zanamivir within 36 hours of coming into contact with someone with the flu.

-• Getting the flu vaccine is the best way to protect against getting the flu and to control the spread of the flu.
-Zanamivir is not a substitute for the flu vaccine.
+• The best way to protect yourself against getting the flu is to get the flu vaccine every year.
+Zanamivir isn't a substitute for the flu vaccine.

-The dose of zanamivir is different depending on whether it is used to treat influenza or prevent influenza.
+The dose of zanamivir is different depending on whether it's used to treat influenza or prevent influenza.

-To treat influenza 2 inhalations two times a day for 5 days.
+• To treat influenza: 2 inhalations, 2 times a day for 5 days.

-Always take your zanamivir exactly as your doctor has told you.
+Always take your zanamivir exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much zanamivir to take, how often to take it and any special instructions.

 Zanamivir is a powder to be used with a special disk inhaler.
 The powder is in blisters in a foil disc to put into the disk inhaler.
-Your doctor or pharmacist will show you how to use the disk inhaler.
+Your healthcare provider will show you how to use the disk inhaler.
 The following is a guide:

 • Remove the cover on your inhaler.

-• Check the inhaler to be sure it is clean.
+• Check the inhaler to be sure it's clean.

-• Load the medication foil into the inhaler.
+• Load the medicine foil into the inhaler.

-• Keep the inhaler level so that the medication will not spill out.
+• Keep the inhaler level so that the medicine doesn't spill out.

 • Hold your breath for a few seconds.